Clients and Industry Sectors

 Stichting Lezen promotes reading among children in the Netherlands.
 At their request, BSL developed the Drupal-based web site leesplan.nl, where users can create teaching and literary programs to promote reading within educational institutions.
 Users can contribute and share original learning programs, all of which can be browsed and selected on the basis of criteria such as age group, purpose, and structure of the lessons to create new learning programs.

 Stichting Bibliotheek.nl (the central NL library service) is an organization that is rapidly modernizing Dutch library IT systems.
 BSL has worked on a number of Bibliotheek.nl projects, and created many widget applications based on their new White Label Web site Infrastructure, including the e-books site and customer service portal.

-In 2004, BSL took over the design and development of Literatuurplein.nl, redesigning the site and underlying database and CMS.
-The CMS imports, manages and links title information for every book published in the Netherlands, linking them with literary agendas, tours, interviews, videos, columns, tv/radio programs and prices.
-Updated 24/7, Literatuurplein content is distributed via web services to Dutch library sites, and our Boekwijzer app.
+In 2004, BSL took over the design and development of Literatuurplein.nl, redesigning the site, database and CMS.
+The CMS imports title information for every book published in the Netherlands, and is updated daily.
+It automatically links these titles to literary events, tours, interviews, videos, columns and tv/radio programs.
+Literatuurplein content is distributed via web services to Dutch library sites, and our Boekwijzer app.

 Government / Public Authority services

 Security, encryption and the management of vast quantities of digital assets feature heavily in our work for the Dutch Police and security services.
 The VROM, OC&W and the RGD are all Bright Side of Life clients.
 These are just a selection from our many successfully completed projects.